 When it comes to technology it can do a lot more than only making the material digital.
 Technology can also bring efficient tools for the teacher.
 For example, a teacher always gathering information about his student’s progress is proven to increase student’s learning.
 However, a teacher trying to map all of the students progress in class can be difficult or time consuming without the proper system or tools.
 Let me introduce you to the digital whiteboard.
 The teacher asks a question to the class and all students can write their answer on their device which will be displayed for the teacher.
 This is a highly effective way in gathering information of all student’s knowledge in class and a good example of how technology can be implemented in the classroom.

 As a conlusion I personally understand that some teachers dislike digital teaching materials.
 This might be because they have not been introduced to all the wonders technology can do, or maybe they have tried out a digital material that has not been tested in classrooms before it reached the market, or maybe they thought that technology should replace everything they used to do.

 Truth is that that technology is a powerful tool in supporting student’s learning.
 However, we must remember that using technology is only one tool of many others so we should in no way try to replace everything with technology but think about what we can use it for, when it is of no use, and remember to always focus on student’s learning.

 Are you looking for a coherent curriculum in mathematics that encourages students to research and has included tools to support the work of both students and teachers?
-If you are, please visit Ma.fi (Finnish) or Matematik.fi (Swedish) and learn about a digital math book for junior-high.
+If you are, please visit Ma.fi (available in English, Swedish and Finnish) and learn about a digital math book for junior-high.